-A mountain man who wishes to live the life of a hermit becomes the unwilling object of a long vendetta by Indians when he proves to be the match of their warriors in one-to-one combat on the early frontier.
-Written by
+A mountain man who wishes to live the life of a hermit becomes the unwilling object of a long vendetta by the Crow tribe and proves to be a match for their warriors in single combat on the early frontier.

 His name was Jeremiah Johnson, and they say he wanted to be a mountain man.
 The story goes that he was a man of proper wit and adventurous spirit, suited to the mountains.
 Nobody knows whereabouts he come from and don't seem to matter much.
 He was a young man and ghosty stories about the tall hills didn't scare him none.
 He was looking for a Hawken gun, .50 caliber or better.
-He settled for a .30, but damn, it was a genuine Hawken, and you couldn't go no better.
+He settled for a .30, but damn, it was a genuine Hawken... you couldn't go no better.
 Bought him a good ...

 See more »

 DVD release restores the overture and the exit music which were deleted from the VHS releases.
 See more »